svetlozardraganov/google-chat-bot/README.md

 # Technology
 - Python
+- Asterisk
 - BambooHR API
 - Google Calendar API
 - Google Chat Webhooks

 # What I learned
-The main topic I learned in this project is how to work with the BambooHR, Google-Calendar, Google-Chat APIs.
+The main topic I learned in this project is how to work with the BambooHR, Google-Calendar, Google-Chat, Asterisk APIs.

 # Examples